Deploy the ExtraHop Explore Appliance with VMware

 - Exit the console window.

-The ExtraHop appliance is delivered with DHCP enabled.
+The ExtraHop system is configured by default with DHCP enabled.
 If your network does not support DHCP, no IP address is acquired, and you must configure a static address manually.
-To configure a static IP address, complete the following steps.

 - At the login prompt, type shell and then press ENTER.